Sravanthi-Jan/stock-market-demo/README.md

 This is a demo project to access and update stock market data

-Used the dataset from <URL>, converted the .data to .csv format and the csv data has been uploaded to h2 inmemory database on application startup.
+Used the dataset from http://archive.ics.uci.edu/ml/datasets/Dow+Jones+Index#, converted the .data to .csv format and the csv data has been uploaded to h2 inmemory database on application startup.

 Project contains apis for below operations